abdullahessam/LogsAnalysis/README.md

-i made 3 function to execute queries just call the function and it will execute the query the output should be on the terminal i used 3 views it's inculded to the function you don't have to run it here is the commands for the views
+i made 4 function to execute queries just call the function and it will execute the query the output should be on the terminal i used 3 views it's included to the function you don't have to run it here is the commands for the views for setup use command psql -d news -f newsdata.sql to install  database in the psql create python file and import psycopg2 module then connect database by db = psycopg2.connect("dbname=news") create object     c = db.cursor() and for execute queries use c.execute('query')

+i used function named createviews() to execute the views first

  create or replace view posts as  select log.path ,count(log.path) as num from log  inner join (select slug from articles) as slug